maxboeck/mxb-jekyll/_posts/building-a-pwa/2017-07-07-how-to-turn-your-website-into-a-PWA.md

 });
 ```

 Run this task in your build, and you'll never have to worry about cache invalidation again!
+For smaller, mostly static sites, you can have it precache every image, HTML, JavaScript, and CSS file.
+For sites with lots of dynamic content, or many large images that aren’t always needed, precaching a “skeleton” subset of your site often makes the most sense.

-PS: For a deeper look into the subject of offline support, be sure to check out ["The Offline Cookbook"](https://jakearchibald.com/2014/offline-cookbook/) by Jake Archibald.
+*PS: For a deeper look into the subject of offline support, be sure to check out ["The Offline Cookbook"](https://jakearchibald.com/2014/offline-cookbook/) by Jake Archibald.*

 ## Testing your PWA